IamRiya-kumari/IamRiya-kumari/README.md

 - 🔭 I’m currently working on Software development
 - 🌱 I’m currently learning Machine Learning.
-- 🤔 I’m looking for help with JDBC.
+- 🤔 I’m looking for help with the current project.
 - 💬 Ask me about ML, web or any tech related stuff.
 - 📫 How to reach me: Twitter- [@RiyaKum50818345](https://twitter.com/RiyaKum50818345)
 - 😄 Pronouns: She/Her